jaywcjlove/IconizeFolder/README.md

   </p>
 </div>

-Use this tool to easily set folder colors and add small icons, enhancing your file management efficiency.

-### Features

-- Over 5000 diverse symbol icons to choose from
-- Adjustable symbol icon opacity and size
-- Ability to set folder icon color
-- Quick import of folder paths into Dock for setting
-- Export folder icons as icns format

-Choose from over 5,000 diverse symbol icons for a unique touch, and select from more than ten preset vibrant colors or customize your own color scheme to suit your preferences.
-Personalize your folders and documents with distinctive identifiers, transforming the mundane file management experience into a visually rich one.

 ![Iconize Folder 1](./assets/screenshots-1.png)

 ![Iconize Folder 2](./assets/screenshots-2.png)

 ![Iconize Folder 3](./assets/screenshots-3.png)

-Elevate your folders and documents with personalized and exclusive identifiers.
-Transform file management from mundane to a visual feast – revel in the diversity!
+With this tool, you can easily set folder colors and add small icons to enhance the visual effect of your file management, helping you organize files more efficiently.

+Choose from over 5000 unique symbol icons or customize your color scheme.
+You can also select from more than a dozen preset vibrant colors or add image icons to the folder icons to suit your personal preferences, giving your folders a personalized identity and making file management more lively and layered.

+### Features

+- Over 5000 diverse symbol icons available
+- Adjust the transparency and size of symbol icons
+- Set folder icon colors
+- Add image icons to folder icons
+- Quickly import folder paths to the Dock
+- Export folder icons as .icns format

+New features include the ability to adjust the transparency and size of symbol icons, a wider selection of folder colors, and quick import of folder paths to the Dock.
+You can also export your custom folder icons as .icns files for use elsewhere.